OatBran/7HSteamGuide/README.md

 ## PNG To DDS Conversion

 **How to Identify, Convert and Replace PNG-Based Texture Packs**

   - Covers _FAQ:_**Help!
-Running FFNx with many texture mods feels choppy or slow!**
+Running FFNx with many texture mods feels choppy or slow!
+Especially in battle!**

-   -**IMMEDIATELY DISABLE the "60FPS Battles" Mod located in the "Animations" Catalog!
+   - **IMMEDIATELY DISABLE the "60FPS Battles" Mod located in the "Animations" Catalog!
 This mod in combination with FFNx severely hinders in-battle performance and has no positive effect on the game whatsoever.
 DO NOT IGNORE THIS**

 1. [Download the SYW Pack Builder](https://forums.qhimm.com/index.php?topic=19204.0)